MicrosoftDocs/memdocs/autopilot/device-preparation/tutorial/entra-id-join-workflow.md

   - ✅ <a href="https://learn.microsoft.com/windows/release-health/supported-versions-windows-client" target="_blank">Windows 10</a>
 ---

-# Step by step tutorial for Windows Autopilot user-driven Microsoft Entra join in Intune
+# Step by step tutorial for Windows Autopilot Device Preparation user-driven Microsoft Entra join in Intune

 This step by step tutorial guides you through using Intune to perform a Windows Autopilot user-driven scenario when the devices are strictly Microsoft Entra joined.